sergejsha/knot/README.md

 # Composition

 If your knot becomes big and you want to improve its maintainability and extensibility you may consider to decompose it.
-You start decomposition by grouping related functionality into, in a certain sense, indecomposable pieces called `Prime`'s.
+You start decomposition by grouping related functionality into, in a certain sense, indecomposable pieces called `Primes`.

 <img src="docs/diagrams/flowchart-composite-knot.png" width="625" />